intellistream/AllianceDB/benchmark/README.md

 # Benchmark

-User applications can be developed that uses the generated lib.
+User applications can be developed that uses the generated lib AllianceDBLib.

 Benchmark module can be used as application template.